forestgrape/coronavirus/index.md

 > # Keeping Civilians out
-> 7.3.2022
+> 7.3.2022 (18./26.3. formulations adapted)
-> Keeping civilians out of warfare should be a common interest for *all* parties to prevent immediate suffering and losses and in the long run to prevent to divide people and antagonistic thinking.
-Such effects can last long especially when the suffering is high and widespread.
-Additionally, with modern imaging (e.g. satellites/drones) pictures showing or hinting the brutality of war are not kept local but reach the world.
+> Keeping civilians out of warfare should be a common interest for *all* parties 1) to prevent suffering and losses and 2) in the long run to prevent to divide people and antagonistic thinking.
+Such effects can last long, especially when the suffering is high.
+With modern imaging (e.g. satellites/drones) pictures showing or hinting the brutality of war reach the world.
 >
 > Paths to escape, to reach a safe and in any way, including ethically, reasonable place should be open.

 > # Cease-Fire
-> 24.2.2022 (formulations 7.3. adapted)
+> 24.2.2022 (formulations 7./16./26.3. adapted)
-> A ceasefire and stop of all military actions are important to enable diplomacy and to prevent further escalation and losses.
+> A ceasefire and stop of all military actions are important to empower diplomacy and to prevent further escalation and losses.
 Negotiations, a true ceasefire and true and overall accepted peace, can get more difficult with further escalation.
 > <br>
 > There seems to be a consensus in belief that *the people of the Ukraine are innocent*.
 > <br>
-> *We all are endowed with the same human rights*.
+> *We all - everyone - are endowed with the same human rights*.

 ---
 ---